-As a general principle we would ask that parents/carers do not take holidays with their sons and daughters during term-time; any absence from College can have a detrimental effect on students' studies and at certain critical times of the year can be catastrophic.
-The College calendar for term-time and holidays for 2019-20 is distributed to all students and is on the inside cover of this Guide.
+As a general principle we would ask that parents/guardians do not take holidays with their son/daughter during term-time; any absence from College can have a detrimental effect on students' studies and at certain critical times of the year can be catastrophic.
+The College calendar for term-time and holidays for 2020-21 is distributed to all students and parents and a copy is enclosed with this communication.
 It is also available on the College website.

-We recognise that parents' work commitments sometimes mean that such disruption is inevitable.
+We recognise that parents' work commitments can sometimes mean that such disruption is inevitable.
 If you do want to take your son/daughter out of College for a family holiday please ask them to obtain an Advanced Planned Absence Form from the Tutorial Hub.
-The form, once completed, will make clear any work that may be missed and which will need to be finished within agreed deadlines.
-An indication of the likely impact on their learning/ development will also be made.
+The form, once completed, will make clear any work that may be missed and which will need to be completed within agreed deadlines.
+An indication of the likely impact on their learning/development will also be made.
 It is important to understand that authorisation will not have been obtained until the form has been signed by the student's tutor.

-Under no circumstances should students be allowed to arrange holidays on their own, with friends or family members other than parents or carers.
+Under no circumstances should students be allowed to arrange holidays on their own, with friends or family members other than parents or guardians.
 Students who do this will be subject to disciplinary procedures.